-Remuneration and conditions of Acting or Temporary CEO
+Remuneration and Conditions of Acting or Temporary CEO

-Unless Council otherwise resolves, an employee appointed as Acting CEO or Temporary CEO shall be remunerated a cash component at 80% of the cash component only of the Substantive CEO's total reward package.
+Acting CEO: Unless Council otherwise resolves, an employee appointed as Acting CEO shall be remunerated a cash component at 80% of the cash component only of the Substantive CEO's total reward package.

-Council will determine by resolution, the remuneration and benefits to be offered to a Temporary CEO when entering a contract in accordance with the requirements of s5.39(1) and (2)(a) of the Act.
+Temporary CEO: Appointed by Council absolute majority resolution.
+The remuneration and benefits to be offered to a Temporary CEO when entering a contract in accordance with the requirements of s5.39(1) and (2)(a) of the Act.
+Shall be determined by an absolute majority of Council.

-Subject to relevant advice, the Council retains the right to terminate or change, by resolution, any Acting or Temporary CEO appointment.
+Subject to relevant advice, the Council retains the right to terminate or change by absolute majority resolution any Temporary CEO appointment.